 You simply can’t visit Hawaii without going to a Luau.
 Technically these might still take place on a beach but it’s a whole different type of experience.
-The top 3 kid friendly luau’s in Oahu are found at Aulani, Paradise Cove the Polynesian Cultural Center.
-Aulani and Paradise Cove are both located in Ko Olina, on Oahu’s leeward (West) side.
+The top 3 kid friendly luau’s in Oahu are found at Aulani, Paradise Cove and Paradise Cove are both located in Ko Olina, on Oahu’s leeward (West) side.

 Valley of the Temples is set at the base of the Ko’olau Mountains.
 Towards the back, you will find the Byodo-In Temple.
 You’ll feel completely transported in this Japanese replica of the UN World Heritage Site in Uji, Japan.
 Kids will enjoy ringing the bell and feeding the koi fish.